-Should the very worst happen, Manslaughter or Death by Dangerous Driving charges could be brought.
-Those involved in loading of the vehicle, if not the driving of it, could also be incriminated.
+Should the very worst happen, Manslaughter or Death by Dangerous Driving charges could be brought?
+Those involved in the loading of the vehicle, if not the driving of it, could also be incriminated.

 A combination of the DVSA and police have long acted as deterrents in this field.

 The former stop more than 10,000 vehicles a year.
 In 2019 alone there were 80 prosecutions for overloaded Heavy Goods Vehicles.

 Roadside checks are carried out at random using Axle Weigh Pads.